Around the World with Tadka Girls – A book review!

 Tadka Girls Ruchira Ramanujam and Ranjani Rao and write a popular food blog called “Tadka Pasta“.
 Ruchira and Ranjani have been family friends from a very long time, since they were staying in the US.
 The blog started as a way to document their recipes and the idea slowly led to a book.
-They say they took about 6 months to write the book but it took over 2 yrs to finally get in print.
+They say they took about 6 months to write the book ‘Around the World with Tadka Girls’, but it took over 2 yrs to finally get in print.

 I got my hands on the book sometime ago, it’s always exciting to read book by fellow bloggers and friends.
 You can relate to almost everything written in the book on a personal level.
 Ruchira and Ranjini are from totally different cultural backgrounds and they have a travelled a lot and that is something that comes across in the book almost immediately.
 The recipes are taken from around the world but almost always have a twist to them, a little personalization or tadkafication 🙂